CVOR Travel Nurse Jobs in Kansas

 CVOR Travel Nurse Pay in Kansas

-• Competitive weekly pay in the current market range above, structured as taxable wages plus tax-free stipends
+• Competitive weekly pay in the current market range above, combining taxable wages with tax-free stipends

-• Tax-free housing stipend paid directly to you.
-You find and book your own place — Junxion doesn’t arrange or provide the housing itself, but your recruiter points you to trusted housing resources, and the stipend reflects the local cost of living.
+• Tax-free housing stipend paid to you directly.
+Finding and booking the place is yours to control; Junxion doesn’t arrange or provide the housing itself, but your recruiter points you to trusted housing resources, and the stipend reflects the local cost of living.
 (More on how that works in the FAQs.)

-• Tax-free meals and incidentals (M&IE) stipend included in your package
+• Tax-free meals and incidentals (M&IE) stipend included with the package

 • Health, dental, and vision insurance

-• Travel reimbursement to and from your assignment
+• Travel reimbursement to and from the assignment

-• Call pay on top of base, which matters in CVOR since nearly every contract carries call
+• Call pay on top of base, which adds up fast in CVOR since nearly every contract carries call

 • Completion bonuses on select contracts and a 401(k) with contribution options